dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

-where $ \alpha (x) $ is a function and $ q $ is a constant.
-At first sight, the lagrangian $ \eqref{1} $ is not gauge invariant, but we can make it so by replacing the derivative with the covariant derivative
+where $ \alpha (x) $ is a function and $ q $ is a constant which we need for later.
+At first sight, the lagrangian $ \eqref{1} $ is not gauge invariant, but we can make it so by replacing the derivative with the *covariant derivative*

 $$
 \begin{equation}